Last Updated: Dec 19, 2025

-Home » Holtec and TVA Acquire $800M Federal Grant for Small Nuclear Reactors (SMR) at Palisades Nuclear Plant
+Home » Energy » Nuclear » What You Need to Know About the $800M Small Nuclear Reactors Project at Palisades Nuclear Plant

-Holtec and TVA Acquire $800M Federal Grant for Small Nuclear Reactors (SMR) at Palisades Nuclear Plant
+What You Need to Know About the $800M Small Nuclear Reactors Project at Palisades Nuclear Plant

-Home » Holtec and TVA Acquire $800M Federal Grant for Small Nuclear Reactors (SMR) at Palisades Nuclear Plant
+Home » Energy » Nuclear » What You Need to Know About the $800M Small Nuclear Reactors Project at Palisades Nuclear Plant

-The technology is still in development.
 Last year, the DOE said it was supporting seven advanced reactor designs.
 Though this includes Holtec’s, none are operating in the US.
 The company intends to deploy two SMR-300 reactors at the Palisades plant in Covert Township along Lake Michigan.
 It was potentially building a model that it can use to supply orders.
 Small modular reactor projects are still taking shape such as the SMR fuel plant in Tennessee which is expected to be the first facility in the USA to exclusively manufacture fuel for advanced small modular reactors.
+Tennessee is also at the center of another DOE award for SMRs deployment at the Clinch River nuclear plant.

 The Scope on the Palisades Nuclear Plant SMR Project